MicrosoftDocs/microsoft-salescopilot-docs/articles/custom-connector-action.md

 When you set up authentication for the connector, be sure to use the OAuth 2.0 authentication type, and be sure to use Microsoft Entra ID as the authentication provider.
 (Microsoft Entra ID was previously known as Azure Active Directory or Azure AD.)
 In this way, your back-end service can receive Microsoft Entra ID tokens that can then be exchanged when Microsoft services such as Microsoft Graph are invoked.
 The connector and the back-end service are secured by using two different application registrations, as described in [Set up Microsoft Entra ID authentication](/connectors/custom-connectors/create-web-api-connector#set-up-microsoft-entra-id-authentication).

 For the steps to create a custom connector, set up authentication, and test the connector, go to [Create a custom connector from an OpenAPI definition](/connectors/custom-connectors/define-openapi-definition).

+> [!NOTE]
+> To automatically create connection for connector plugins using Microsoft Entra ID, you must set the **Enable on-behalf-of login** value to "true" in the **Security** section of the custom connector.
+For more information, see [Manage connections](/power-apps/maker/canvas-apps/add-manage-connections#consent-dialog-fine-grained-permssions)

 ## Create and publish an action in Copilot Studio